 On an ongoing basis, taxes from the regular and bond levies are CWIFR's largest funding streams.
 CWIFR also has interlocal agreements to provide service to WhidbeyHealth, the Town of Coupeville, Island County, Washington State Patrol, Department of Natural Resources, and Washington Military Department (emergency management) as well as a small amount of revenue other sources (e.g., such as investment interest, payments in lieu of taxes, space and facilities rent, grants, and sale of surplus assets).
 Figure 21 illustrates CWIFR's overall revenue distribution and trends and Table 13 provides additional detail on revenue distribution.
-The large increase in all other revenues reflects \$2,700,000 in LTGO bond revenue anticipated the 1st quarter of 2023.
+The large increase in all other revenues reflects \$2,700,000 in state grant funding in 2024.

 Figure 21.
-2022-2024 Revenue Distribution and Trends-All Funds
+2023-2025 Revenue Distribution and Trends-All Funds